 Assistant Professor of the Comparative Study of Religions & Asian Studies

 Comparative Study of Religions Emphasis Program Coordinator

-Dr. Dunja Jelesijevic earned her Ph.D in Japanese religion from the University of Illinois at Urbana-Champaign.
-She studied at the Nagoya University as a Japan Foundation Fellow during 2012-2013.
+Dr. Dunja Jelesijevic earned her Ph.D. in Japanese religion from the University of Illinois at Urbana-Champaign.
+She studied at Nagoya University as a Japan Foundation Fellow during 2012-2013.
 Her research interests include premodern Japanese religion, literature, and performance arts, with a specific focus on religious aspects of Noh theater.
-Her broader interests include East Asian Buddhism, East Asian folk religions, as well as Chinese religion, philosophy, and literature.
+Her broader interests include East Asian Buddhism and East Asian folk religions, as well as Chinese religion, philosophy, and literature.
 Dr. Jelesijevic has written and presented on the topics of religion and ritual in the number of Noh plays.
 Her forthcoming publications include “Dangerous’ Beauty: Imagining the Other in the Noh Play Sesshōseki,” in “Narratives Crossing Borders: Cultural Perspectives,” (Dalarna University, Sweden), and “Shinto Spaces and Shinbutsu Interaction in the Noh” in “What is Shinto” (Equinox Publications, UK).

 Emeritus Professor of Art History

 Endowed Professor of Religious Studies & Director of the Martin-Springer Institute